 Vincent Lucero is a Colorado native.
 He graduated from Metropolitan State College of Denver with a B.A. in Chicano Studies and Elementary Education licensure with a concentration in Social Studies.
 He continued his education at the University of Denver and received a Master’s degree in Educational Leadership and Policy Studies.
 Vincent loves to go fishing, make music, and is currently writing a fictional novel.
 Vincent is a 4 th grade teacher and loves to emphasize the importance of education in our society because the children are the future leaders of our country.
 His favorite books are Lord of the Flies, A Place to Stand, and Coraline: The Graphic Novel.
 Vincent’s inspiration comes from activists like Cesar Chavez, Joaquin Murrieta, Corky Gonzales, and Ricardo Falcon.

 Cheryl Rios was born and raised in a small town in Wyoming.
 She obtained her Masters in Elementary Education from Grand Canyon University.
 Mrs. Rios has traveled to Africa, Mexico, South America, and served in the Peace Corps in the Dominican Republic.
 She loves reading, hiking, the mountains and spending time with her family.
-This is Cheryl's first year at Wheeling Elementary and she is very elated to share the year with her students.
+She is very elated to share the year with her students.